Security Data Works

 H3-INTEGRATION-03, with the AWS-specific qualifications.

-The anchor hypothesis on the research page reads: OCSF is gathering meaningful multi-vendor momentum, with 180+ organizations participating and ITU-T recognition landed in March 2026.
-The standardization trajectory is Tier A. The petabyte-scale production claims attached to it are weaker — Tier C-D in places, which is why the page currently carries a confidence reduction on the production-scale dimension while keeping the standardization-trajectory dimension at full confidence.
+The anchor hypothesis on the research page reads: OCSF is gathering substantial multi-vendor momentum, with 180+ organizations participating and an active ITU-T Study Group 17 standardization track — Recommendation X.icd-schemas, backed for ratification in December 2025, targeted for mid-2026.
+The standardization trajectory is Tier B. The petabyte-scale production claims attached to it are weaker (Tier C-D in places), which is why the page currently carries a confidence reduction on the production-scale dimension while keeping the standardization-trajectory dimension at full confidence.

 Security Lake sits inside that picture as the strongest production deployment vector for AWS-heavy environments.
 It validates a specific claim: that managed OCSF infrastructure can drop the adoption cost by roughly 60–80% versus DIY for the AWS-native portion of an organization's telemetry.
 It does not validate the broader claim that OCSF runs cleanly at petabyte scale across heterogeneous vendor sources; the integration-quality variance across Tiers 2–4 is exactly the place where the broader claim has its evidence gap.